-When dealing with homes, real estate, or property in general it is important to know and have an understanding about water damage.
+When dealing with homes, real estate, or property in general it is important to know and have an understanding of water damage.
 Water damage in your home or property can oftentimes lead to mold and structural damage.
 Mold in your home can lead to health risks and can endanger the people occupying the home.
 The structural issues that water damage can cause can be extremely hazardous and should be addressed immediately.
 This is a major setback especially if you’re a renter.

-- Now, when inspecting for water damage inside the home you want to look for tell tale signs like water rings or discoloration on the ceiling or the walls, or signs of leaks in the pipes inside the walls, which are common signs of water damage.
+- Now, when inspecting for water damage inside the home you want to look for telltale signs like water rings or discoloration on the ceiling or the walls, or signs of leaks in the pipes inside the walls, which are common signs of water damage.
 Your appliances like your dishwasher and washing machine can also be sources of water leaks.
-If you have central air conditioning you will also want to keep an eye on the system as it is another common source of water leaks.
+If you have central air conditioning, you will also want to keep an eye on the system as it is another common source of water leaks.
 Stopping the water damage at its source is very important at this stage and can save a lot of money and time if fixed quickly.
 Other places that can be inspected are inside and outside of cabinets, if you see any watermarks, warping, or discoloration usually means there’s a leak somewhere.
-These water leaks should be addressed as soon as possible as they will typically lead to mold mold and damp or wet cabinets are sure signs of this.
+These water leaks should be addressed as soon as possible as they will typically lead to mold and damp, or wet cabinets are sure signs of this.

 Ready to take the plunge and install a water filtration system in your home?
-Call Paradise Home Services at 850-359-9911 or contact us online to plan your installation today!
+Call Paradise Home Services at (850) 612-8771 or contact us online to plan your installation today!